sanskrit-lexicon/PWK/pw_ls/pwbib/displayprep/readme.md

 image of the bibliographies.

 There is a question about what to do with the volume 0 cases.
-For now, I will just ignore them.
+~For now, I will just ignore them.~
+Include the volume 0 cases, but write them as volume 'X', so they will sort at the end of sortbib.txt.

 ```
 python sortbib.py ../pwbib_new_work/mergebibnew.txt sortbib.txt
 ```

-This sortbib.txt file will be a csv file, tab-delimited, with three fields:
+This sortbib.txt file is a csv file, tab-delimited, with three fields:
 * abbrv = as above
 * volseq = volume:seqnum
 * titleunicode.